adamsalter/mustache-rails/README.md

 Known Issues:

 - layouts not working
 - form_for and other helpers are designed to be called within an erb template and therefore need a bit more work.
-Basic stuff like the calculations above definately works though.
+Basic stuff like the calculations above definitely works though.
+For more information see [this post by Yahuda Katz](http://yehudakatz.com/2009/08/31/simplifying-rails-block-helpers-with-a-side-of-rubinius/).